Chantele enjoys crafting and DIY. As a mum, she especially appreciates kid-friendly projects and activities.

-And it doesn't have to be expensive either, most of the ones I have chosen for this article can be made from house hold items or things you can pick up at the dollar store (or pound store).
-You can fill them with edible treats, little gifts and toys, or even just fun things you can do together—like bake christmas cookies or watch a Christmas movie.
-Either way your kids will love the extra special effort you have put into it!
+And it doesn't have to be expensive either; most of the ones I have chosen for this article can be made from household items or things you can pick up at the dollar store (or pound store).
+You can fill them with edible treats, little gifts and toys, or even just fun things you can do together—like bake Christmas cookies or watch a Christmas movie.
+Either way, your kids will love the extra special effort you have put into it!

 Below you will find ten of my favourite calendars.
-None of these crafts are my own (sadly!), but you will find the sites and the links that the crafts can be found on under the pictures.
+None of these crafts are my own (sadly!), but you will find the sites and the links that the crafts that can be found under the pictures.
 Each site will give you instructions on how to make your very own awesome advent calendar!

-1. A Charming Cracker-style Option
+1. A Charming Cracker-Style Option

 I love how simple this project is!
-Those little crackers are simply made from kitchen roll (or toilet roll) tubes, tissue paper and some christmas papers (you could use wrapping paper as it's even cheaper).
+Those little crackers are simply made from kitchen roll (or toilet roll) tubes, tissue paper and some Christmas papers (you could use wrapping paper as it's even cheaper).
 Then you just pop a little gift in each tube and tie the ends closed.
 So simple, yet effective.
 You could tack these straight to the wall so they could easily be removed or attach them to a thick ribbon and hang that on the wall.

 2. Cute Little Milk Pails

 I think this would be brilliant if you had a few children, as you could pop multiples of an item in each pale, and they could just pull one out each day.
-You can usually pick the pails up in craft shops or pound/dollar stores, sometimes they are filled with other things like stationary or sweets.
-You could try spray paint them red or green to match your xmas decor too!
+You can usually pick the pails up in craft shops or pound/dollar stores, sometimes, they are filled with other things like stationary or sweets.
+You could try spray painting them red or green to match your Xmas decor too!

 3. Try a Wreath

 This one comes from a site called The June Violet.
 She filled each tin with red and white sweets, but you could easily put any small gift in each of the tins instead.
-And she uses velcro to attach the tins to the wreath that way they can easily be taken down and opened, then reattached when empty.
-This could be done in any colour to match your christmas colour theme, if you have one!
+And she uses velcro to attach the tins to the wreath that way, they can easily be taken down and opened, then reattached when empty.
+This could be done in any colour to match your Christmas-colour theme if you have one!

 4. Miniature Santa Sack Version

-You can either make these little cotton sacks by hand or just buy some ready-done ones, then you can just stencil the numbers on or get your kids to decorate the bags using fabric pens.
+You can either make these little cotton sacks by hand or just buy some ready-done ones, then you can just stencil the numbers on them or get your kids to decorate the bags using fabric pens.
 These are perfect for slightly larger gifts or if you have a number of kids, as they will hold quite a lot.

 5. Fortune Cookie Variant

-Simply use Christmas craft papers to make these cute fortune cookies and place a written treat in each—some ideas include Christmas movie with popcorn, go to see the Christmas lights in town, make hot chocolate with marshmallows, bake cookies, etc. Your kids will love spending extra time with you doing fun activities.
+Simply use Christmas craft papers to make these cute fortune cookies and place a written treat in each—some ideas include a Christmas movie with popcorn, going to see the Christmas lights in town, making hot chocolate with marshmallows, baking cookies, etc. Your kids will love spending extra time with you doing fun activities.
 I found this one on a site called Happy Go Lucky!

 6. A Magnetic Option

-These ones have been simply decorated using craft paper in the clear lid with printed or sticky numbers to mark the days.
-These can then be easily attached to your fridge or other magnetic surface.
+These ones have been simply decorated using craft paper in a clear lid with printed or sticky numbers to mark the days.
+These can then be easily attached to your fridge or another magnetic surface.
 You could fill these with all manner of gifts, sweets, or treats.
 This version was found on a site called Twig and Thistle.

 7. Use Baby Socks

-You can always find little socks in the dollar store or pound shop, and they usually come in packs of two or three pairs, so it should be pretty cheap.
+You can always find little socks in the dollar store or pound shop, and they usually come in packs of two or three pairs, so they should be pretty cheap.
 It would be reusable every year, as you don't damage them getting the gifts out.
-I mean look how adorable all those socks are hung as a garland over the fireplace, and you don't have to add ribbon tabs to peg them with you could just peg them straight on the sock.
+I mean, look how adorable all those socks are hung as a garland over the fireplace, and you don't have to add ribbon tabs to peg them with you could just peg them straight on the sock.

 8. Brown Paper Packages

-"The Sound of Music" is one of my favourite films, and I love seeing it at Christmas.
+The Sound of Music is one of my favourite films, and I love seeing it at Christmas.
 So this calendar just spoke to me.
 I love how haphazard and whimsical it is!
-It has a certain vintage vibe to it, so would suit someone who loves vintage decor and style.
-Plus it is super easy to do, just get all your gifts, wrap them in paper, tie them with string (lace or ribbon), then tie the gifts to something.
+It has a certain vintage vibe to it, so it would suit someone who loves vintage decor and style.
+Plus, it is super easy to do: Just get all your gifts, wrap them in paper, tie them with string (lace or ribbon), then tie the gifts to something.

 9. Another Paper Bag Option

-This would be perfect for a newly married couple to treat each other, or just a young couple wishing to have a little fun on the lead up to Christmas.
+This would be perfect for a newly married couple to treat each other or just a young couple wishing to have a little fun in the lead-up to Christmas.
 You don't need to have the blackboard wall to hang it on—but it does look cool like that.
 I found this one on a blog called Most Lovely Things, lots of modern other crafts on there too.